lkira02563-crypto/neural-network-library-in-c-from-scratch/README.md

 - The trainer uses finite differences to compute gradients.
 It's extremely slow for larger networks — this is deliberate for clarity.
-Replace with analytic backpropagation for performance.
-- The code uses single-precision floats.
+Replace with analytic backpropagation for performance.- The code uses single-precision floats.
 Adjust types if you need double precision.
 - For brevity some allocations are not freed; if integrating into long-running applications, add proper free() calls or use an arena allocator.

-Contributing

-If you want to contribute:
-- Add tests in test.c and keep changes small.
-- Prefer explicit, well-documented commits.